johnnyy5929/apcsa-freedom-project/tool/learning-log.md

 ![](Screenshot_7-12-2025_10328_docs.google.com.jpeg)

 Now you can see how it is going around in a circle and how I was able to make it move.
-This is what I did for this weeks Learningt Log.
+This is what I did for this week's Learning Log.

+### 3/22/2026

 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc